richtastic/ff/src/wiki/sfm.md

 <a name="SUMMARY"></a>
 ### Summary

-*Structure From Motion* (SFM) is the process (problem) of using multiple camera images (2D) to reconstruct the 3D geometry encoded in the image sequence.
+**Structure From Motion** (SFM) is the process (problem) of using multiple camera images (2D) to reconstruct the 3D geometry encoded in the image sequence.
 <br/>
-_SFM_ is a group of problems in the more general field of *3D Reconstruction* which also covers related problems such as: stationary camera with moving targets, .
-All of these topics are associated under the umbrella term of *Computer Vision*.
+_SFM_ is a group of problems in the more general field of **3D Reconstruction** which also covers related problems such as: stationary camera with moving targets, estimating human poses, voxel carving, ...
+All of these topics are associated under the umbrella term of **Computer Vision**.
 <br/>